KlotzJesse/js-solar-potential/README.md

 - To [sign up with Google Maps Platform]
 - A Google Maps Platform [project] with the **Maps JavaScript and Solar APIs** enabled
 - An [API key] associated with the project above
-- Current version of Node.js and NPM
+- Current version of Node.js and bun

 ## Google Maps API key